brimigs/solana-tool-kit-book/README.md

 ### Interacting with a Running Test Validator

 Once you have the `solana-test-validator` up and running, you can interact with it using various Solana CLI commands.
 These commands let you deploy programs, manage accounts, send transactions, and much more.
-Here's a detailed guide on the key commands you will use.
+Below is a detailed guide on the key commands you will use.

 Check your current CLI configuration to see which network you are selected too: